 Wiring up was straightforward; a single cable to the “B” [battery] terminal on the back of the alternator and one to the starter motor and job dun’...
 Not quite!

-The theory is: a 12v switched feed to the bulb [engine not running] would provide the necessary differential to keep the bulb lit when the ign’ is on; and would equalise [the differential voltage] when the engine was running i.e. no voltage differential, therefore the bulb would extinguish.
-But it didn’t work like that because of the 1R & 2F terminals were bridged.
+The theory is: A 12v switched feed to the bulb [engine not running] would provide the necessary voltage differential to keep the bulb lit [when the ign’ is on], and would equalise the differential voltage when the engine was running, therefore the bulb would extinguish.

-The problem was, the supplied voltage regulator was for the US market.
-Totally mind-boggled me for ages, but I got it sorted in the end and I changed the voltage regulator (which wasn't a big job) for one that was configured for how I needed it to function...
-I really could have done without this issue, but I did learn how an alternator worked.
+Totally mind-boggled me for ages, but I got it sorted in the end.
+I changed the voltage regulator for a UK one that was configured for how it needed to function.